dzianis-dashkevich/vhs-next/README.md

 >
 > The actual packages are `@videojs/*` scoped.
 >
-> We can rename it to any other name (eg: `videojs-monorepo`) or keep existing name.
+> We can rename it to any other name (eg: `videojs-monorepo`) or keep the existing name.

 Here is monorepo structure example: